How To Add Currency Conversion In WordPress

 • Widgetized currency table and converter

-• Supports integration with various e-commerce plugins like WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.
+• Supports integration with various online shopping plugins such as WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.

-Note: The Currencyr plugin needs PHP 5.3.0 or later.
-Do not use this plugin if you are running an older version of PHP.
-Ask your web hosting company to check and upgrade your PHP.
+Note: This plugin requires your server to be running PHP 5.3.0 or later.
+Do not use this plugin if you are running an older version of PHP on your server.
+Alternatively, ask your web host to check and upgrade your PHP.

-You can install the plugin from your WordPress admin area by typing in “currencyr” into the Plugins search field and clicking “Install Now” …
+You can install the currency conversion plugin from your WP admin area by typing in “currencyr” into the Plugins search field and clicking “Install Now” …

 WP Plugin - Currency Converter